tytydraco/yessleep/out/Posting_before_I_head_into_the_mountains_will_explain.md

 Another photo of the fake me... but he was, he was on the ground beside Charlie.
 I couldn't see the face.
 It looked like he fell... he was... dead.

-I really scared now but I can't stay here.
+I'm really scared now but I can't stay here.
 I have to go out to the woods.
 I'll leave the climbing gear behind, it'll be fine...
 I just have to get out of town.

 This is just a prank right?
 I just won't climb to be safe.